Reference Guide

 max_size: 20

-max_idle: 300 # Time in seconds a connection can remain idle before being closed
+max_idle: 300 # Seconds idle before closed

 async_settings:

-# lock_timeout: '10000' # Timeout for acquiring locks
+lock_timeout: '10000' # ms

 async_pool_settings: